openlawteam/tribute-contracts-cli/README.md

 ### Build

-> npm ci
+> npm run build

 ### Setup

 From the root folder of the project:

-- Create the `contracts.js`, and set the contract's names and addresses from your DAO:
+- Rename the `sample-contracts.js` to `contracts.js`, and set the contract's names and addresses from the DAO that you want to interact with:
     ```javascript
     const contracts = {
     // DAO Core Contracts